SumoLogic-Labs/sumologic-rfsync/doc/01_sumologic/readme.md

 An overview of the installation is we setup an installed collector, sources, and create an access key.
 The collector and the access key are used to securely establish communication to Sumologic.
-The sources are definitions for your data, where you want the files to show up in your SumoLogic query.
+The sources are definitions for your data, where you want the files to show up in your Sumo Logic query.

 An installed collector is required; this allows you run the integration script the easiest.
 The hosted collector allows you to republish to other sources if you need it giving you flexibility.